MJ Concentration in Intellectual Property Law

 As the world grows increasingly dependent upon technology-based commerce, the need for intellectual property professionals to be conversant and confident regarding IP laws has never been greater.
 Intellectual Property Law candidates choose UIC John Marshall Law School for its extensive curriculum offerings, including numerous patent law courses.
 Our MJ Concentration in Intellectual Property Law offers non-lawyer professionals the same enhanced proficiencies and competitive employability that have earned our LLM program national recognition among IP lawyers.
 Learn substantive law and practical skills from some of the nation's top IP professors and practitioners.

-Degree candidates can also earn their MJ Concentration in Intellectual Property Law online through eDegrees distance education.
+Degree candidates can also earn their MJ Concentration in Intellectual Property Law online.

 Candidates pursuing the MJ Concentration in Intellectual Property Law candidates must complete 30 credit hours in order to earn their MJ degree.
 In addition to required courses, you will select elective courses specific to your areas of interest.